 If you can't make it to your own room draw or special lottery, you may send someone in your place as a proxy.
 If your proxy does not arrive in time for your room draw, a member of residence life will pick a room for you.

 Choose a Proxy

 If you choose a proxy, you must send an e-mail to your proxy with all pertinent information, including an explicit statement that gives permission to this person to be your proxy.
 Your proxy must bring the e-mail to room draw, either printed or available to show on a smartphone or tablet device.
 Please DO NOT send an e-mail to the Office of Residence Life with this information.
 The proxy will choose a room for you just as if she were you.

 Students on Leave

 Students planning to go on leave participate in the existing housing lottery.
-You must notify us if you are using a proxy.
+Please follow the instructions above concerning choosing a proxy.